ksanao/variant_QC/README.md

 Sequencing errors are confounding factors for detection of low-frequency genetic variants for cancer diagnosis using deep next-generation sequencing.
 Targeted deep sequencing is usually done by amplicon protocol or hybridization-capture protocol that are also potential sources of errors.
 The current case study excluded non-sequencer related errors by evaluating the perfomance of two sequencers on the same sample prepared with the same laboratory protocols.

 ## Visualising the results
-The results are visualised in Jupyter notevooks and single html page IGV viewers generated as part of the pipeline.
+The results are visualised in Jupyter notebooks and single html page IGV viewers generated as part of the pipeline.

 ## Reproducing the results
 To reproduce full results run the steps listed below.